galaxyproject/training-material/RNA-Seq/tutorials/ref_based.md

 >    > The file with the independent filtered results can be used for further downstream analysis as it excludes genes with only few read counts as these genes will not be considered as significantly differentially expressed.
 >    {: .comment}
 >
-> 2. **Filter** :wrench:: Extract genes that are significantly upregulated and those downregulated in treated samples
+> 2. **Filter** :wrench:: Extract genes that are significantly up and downregulated in treated samples
 >
 >    Rename the generated files to use them more easily afterwards.
 >